yashpawar5/Profile/README.md

-- 👋 Hi, I’m @Stormraiser5
+- 👋 Hi, I’m Yash Pawar
-- 👀 I’m interested in Fintech
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Electronics and Communication Engineering
 - 💞️ I’m looking to collaborate on Fintech Solutions
-- 📫 How to reach me

 <!---
 Stormraiser5/Stormraiser5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.